 The Non-domestic rates appeals provision is an estimate of the potential loss of business rates as a result of reductions of net rateable values from current outstanding appeals.

 The Valuation Office Agency figures were 9 appeals outstanding with a total rating value of £1.31m in relation to 2010 valuation appeals.
 An independent rating consultant has reviewed all these claims and estimated the cumulative net loss to the collection fund of appeals back to 2010 to be approximately £0.055m.
+In 2017 the business rates were revalued by Central Government.
+There are 42 appeals outstanding at year end with a total rating value of £19.2m.
+The independent rating consultant has estimated the loss on these to be £0.564m.
+They have also considered any further appeals still allowed under 2017 appeal rules and have estimated their potential loss to be £0.120m

-In 2017 the business rates were revalued by Central Government so any new appeals will be from 2017.
-There are 295 appeals outstanding at year end with a total rating value of £55.6m.
-The independent rating consultant has estimated the loss on these to be £4.88m.
-They have also considered future appeals and have estimated their potential loss to be £0.92m
+In 2023 the business rates were revalued by Central Government so any new appeals will be from 2023.
+There are 101 appeals outstanding at year end with a total rating value of £3.70m.
+The independent rating consultant has estimated the loss on these to be £0.682m.
+They have also considered future appeals and have estimated their potential loss to be £2.999m

-This gives a total estimated loss of approximately £5.855m for which provision has been made.
-Ipswich Borough Council's share is £2.342m (Ipswich Borough Council's share is 40% in 2022/23 ,share in 2021/22 was also 40%).
+This gives a total estimated loss of approximately £4.42m for which provision has been made.
+Ipswich Borough Council's share is £1.768m (Ipswich Borough Council's share is 40% in 2023/24 (2022/23 40%).